ThisisRajiRaj/siteapis/README.md

 ### For using /Feed API
-Feed API is used to generate a RSS feed from your blog site Add to the file the following for using the /Feed API:
+Feed API is used to generate a RSS feed from your blog site Add to the local.settings file the following for using the /Feed API:

 Setting name | Setting Value| Default value
 ------------ | -------------| -------------
-title| Title for your RSS feed|empty string description| Description for your RSS feed| empty string language| Language of your RSS feed| en indexfilelocation| URL of a json file containing the feed index| null (this is required) contentfileroot| Root URL of each feed item| required enablecontent| If the output XML should contain content tag| 0 maxitems| Max number of items to return | 10
+rootURL| Root URL of the website| null (this is required) blogURL| URL of the blog| null (this is required) title| Title for your RSS feed| "Website feed" description| Description for your RSS feed| "This is a generated blog feed" language| Language of your RSS feed| "en" indexfilelocation| URL of a json file containing the feed index| null (this is required) contentfileroot| Root URL of each html post| value of the rootURL enablecontent| If the output XML should contain content tag| 0 maxitems| Max number of items to return | 10